Yikes! I’ve gone silent again. This must be resisted.

 Of course it’s all more difficult now.
 There are more steps between me and communication.
 That doesn’t mean it can’t be done.
 Say “NO” to explaining the silence.
 Pick a topic and start talking.
 Laundry!

 Dry camping is no big deal.
 They had it tougher crossing the prairies, and yet they managed to post on their blogs, using cast-iron tools.
 I can, too.
 And I can do the laundry.
 When we first came here, we used the laundromat in town but… come on.
 No fun.
-Even if we have time for that on our infrequent town trips, which we really do not, the biggest issue was EWWWW.
-I am not having fun right now!

-After that experience I came home, squirted some blue dawn in a bucket of water, washed my clothes and hung them on the line.
+After that I came home, squirted some blue Dawn in a bucket of water, washed my clothes and hung them on the line.
 It was one dress, a pair of socks and a couple washcloths, and hanging on a line in the woods looked so picturesque I could have just exploded with how cute it was and how proud I was of myself.
 Why didn’t I take a picture?
 Anyway I took a picture several loads later, when it was becoming a thing and I was getting my act together.

 I found a new gadget for laundry–Turns out they had those in olden times, too.
 I’ve seen them in museums and not known what they were.
 “Cone-shaped thing on a long stick.”